lfontanez/robot-pollinator-game/README.md

 ## How to Play

-1. **Move the Robot Pollinator:** Move your mouse cursor to control the robot pollinator.
-It will follow your cursor's movements.
-2. **Collect Pollen:** Press the spacebar when near male flowers to collect their pollen.
-3. **Pollinate Female Flowers:** Left-click to shoot the collected pollen at female flowers.
-4. **Switch Pollen Colors:** Right-click to switch between the collected pollen colors.
-5. **Score Points:** Match the pollen color to the female flower color to earn 100 points.
+1. **Score Points:** Match the pollen color to the female flower color to earn 100 points.
 Wrong color matches will deduct 100 points.
-6. **Win Condition:** Reach 1000 points within 3 minutes to win the game.
+2. **Win Condition:** Reach 1000 points within 3 minutes to win the game.

 ## Game Settings